japila-books/spark-sql-internals/docs/spark-sql-SessionCatalog.md

   name: String): Option[LogicalPlan]
 ----

-`getGlobalTempView` requests the <<globalTempViewManager, GlobalTempViewManager>> for the link:spark-sql-GlobalTempViewManager.adoc#get[temporary view definition by the input name].
+`getGlobalTempView` requests the <<globalTempViewManager, GlobalTempViewManager>> for the spark-sql-GlobalTempViewManager.md#get[temporary view definition by the input name].

-NOTE: `getGlobalTempView` is used when `CatalogImpl` is requested to link:spark-sql-CatalogImpl.adoc#dropGlobalTempView[dropGlobalTempView].
+NOTE: `getGlobalTempView` is used when `CatalogImpl` is requested to spark-sql-CatalogImpl.md#dropGlobalTempView[dropGlobalTempView].

 === [[registerFunction]] `registerFunction` Method